MSevey/skysync/README.md

 ## Installation
 Siasync Binaries can be found on [Github](https://github.com/tbenz9/siasync/releases).
-Simply download the relevant binary and execute it in your operating systems' command line utility.
+Simply download the relevant binary, rename it to Siasync (Siasync.exe for Windows) and execute it in your operating systems' command line utility.

 ## Usage
 *Siasync assumes that you already have a running siad daemon and are ready to